aiegoo/documentation/_drones/config_mc/pid_tuning_guide_multicopter.md

 You must increase the gains before you can expect good control responses.
 :::

-Here are some general points to follow when tuning:
+Here are some general points to follow when tuning: <!--more-->
 - All gains should be increased very slowly as large gains may cause dangerous oscillations!
   Typically increase gains by 20-30% per iteration, reducing to 5-10% for final fine tuning.
 - Land before changing a parameter.